maihd/maicstyle/README.md

     - Stay focused on the project, and the project only, right now!
 - Zen creating & living!

 ## Workflow <a name="workflow" />

 Working on it.

-## Languages, Standards, Spirits <a name="languages-standards-spirits" />
+## Programming Languages, Standards, Spirits <a name="proglang-standards-spirits" />

-- Use C99 and C++14
+- Use C99 and C++11.
+    - Update 5/6/2024: C11 (C17 just a fix bugs version of C11) and C++17 widely support now (MSCV, Clang, GCC).
+But without appreciate reasons, you should avoid thoses features.
-- Follow spririts of C, simple and easy to read
+- Follow spririts of C, simple and easy to read.
 - `#pragma once` is widely supported now.
-Use it prefer to header guards
+Use it prefer to header guards.
-- Use unix encoding
+- Use unix encoding.
-- Content file only support ascii.
+- Content file only support ASCII.
 Donot use utf8 file format.
 - Prefer code that both compile on C and C++
-- Some features can be support both on C and C++ with extensions, define a keyword with preprocessor
+- Some features can be support both on C and C++ with extensions, define a keyword with preprocessor.
 - Preprocessor is not bad.
 Duck typing is not bad.
 Un-tested code is bad.
 Write the code are needed to be written, test and proof that code work, are the good resolutions for thoses problems.
 - Prefer clang (and family like zig cc) for toolchains, feel free to use extensions if project is clang-only.
 - Deep dive in [ProgLang.md](/ProgLang.md)

 ## Naming convention <a name="naming-convention" />
 Please know that naming convention in C/C++ is not forcing in variant type of projects.
 Mean that naming for readable more important than conventions.